Skip to content

 Sub-EB Highest Good Good

-Sub-EB-B Highest (+offline boost) Slightly lower -
+Sub-EB-B Highest (+Offline Enh.)
+Slightly Lower -

 Ablation Study

-Parameterized \(\pi_B\) ablation (256×256, 128×128, 64×64×64)
+Parameterized \(\pi_B\) Ablation (256×256, 128×128, 64×64×64)

 Method Performance

-RL-MLE (maximum likelihood) Inferior to Sub-EB-P
+RL-MLE (Max Likelihood) Inferior to Sub-EB-P

-Sub-TB-P (parameterized \(\pi_B\)) Comparable to Sub-TB
+Sub-TB-P (Parameterized \(\pi_B\)) Similar to Sub-TB

 Key Findings

-2. Policy-based vs. value-based: Policy-based methods (RL, Sub-EB) generally outperform value-based methods (Sub-TB, Q-Much) in convergence speed and distribution modeling quality.
+2. Policy-based vs Value-based: Policy-based methods (RL, Sub-EB) generally outperform value-based methods (Sub-TB, Q-Much) in convergence speed and distribution modeling quality.

-4. Molecule graph design (\(|\mathcal{X}| \approx 10^{16}\)): Sub-EB performs robustly on large-scale tasks, achieving higher average rewards and faster convergence.
+4. Molecular Graph Design (\(|\mathcal{X}| \approx 10^{16}\)): Sub-EB performs robustly in large-scale tasks, achieving higher average rewards and faster convergence.

 Highlights & Insights

-3. Triple flexibility: Supports (1) parameterized backward policies, (2) offline data collection, and (3) flexible subtrajectory weighting schemes.
+3. Triple Flexibility: Supports (1) parameterized backward policies, (2) offline data collection, and (3) flexible subtrajectory weighting schemes.

 Limitations & Future Work